justinhelmer/spork/README.md

 Besides spawning child processes, `spork` can do a few other things:

- - manage and kill processes that fail
+ - manage and kill processes that fail - clean exits using [node-clean-exit](https://github.com/justinhelmer/node-clean-exit)
  - capture and/or act on `stdio` events
- - capture and/or act on failures
+ - exit automatically on `failure` and/or `success` (configurable)
  - show more output (`verbose`)
  - suppress all output (`quiet`)
- - retain ANSI color character sequences through the pipe
+ - retain `ANSI` color character sequences through the pipe
- - exit cleanly

-Works well when used combination with [node-clean-exit](https://github.com/justinhelmer/node-clean-exit).

 ## Installation